Kong/konnect-quickstart/config/services-and-routes/README.md

 ## Deploy your first Service and Route using the Admin API

+You can leverage the insomnia repository [here](https://github.com/Kong/konnect-quickstart-inso.git) for Admin API usage.

 [Youtube video on creating a Service and Route using the Konnect Admin API](https://youtu.be/vryyB8B1ZoU?si=Xe8WtEj1jgUe0GCB)

 ## Deploy your first Service and Route using KIC